-"I want to apologize to Ms. Borel for my behaviour towards her in the workplace," Ghomeshi said aloud in court.
-"In the last 18 months I have spent a great deal of time reflecting on this incident and the difficulties I caused Ms. Borel, and I've had to come to terms with my own deep regret and embarrassment."
+"I want to apologize to Ms. Borel for my behavior toward her in the workplace," Ghomeshi said aloud in court.
+"In the last eighteen months, I have spent a great deal of time reflecting on this incident and the difficulties I caused Ms. Borel, and I've had to come to terms with my own deep regret and embarrassment."

 Outside the courthouse, Borel told dozens of reporters she thought a peace bond with an apology "seemed like the clearest path to the truth."

-She then gave troubling details about the nature of her relationship with Ghomeshi while she worked at CBC from 2007-2010 as a producer on Q, the radio show Ghomeshi hosted at the time he was fired.
+She then gave troubling details about the nature of her relationship with Ghomeshi while she worked at CBC from 2007 to 2010 as a producer on Q, the radio show Ghomeshi hosted at the time he was fired.

 She alleged that in February 2008, he came up behind her at work and "rammed his pelvis against my backside over and over, simulating sexual intercourse."
 While that incident sparked the sex assault charge, Borel said Ghomeshi humiliated her daily with verbal and emotional assaults, and on at least three occasions, physically touched her.